Individual, Couple, Family and Group Psychotherapy, Counseling, Consultations, Coaching, In Office and Also Through Internet or Phone.

 We all have group experience beginning in our family of origin, in organizations, special interest groups, with a group of friends, etc. I have experienced the healthy and unhealthy aspects of groups and so have you, I imagine!
 People who are interested in the various groups I facilitate are often drawn to them with some anxiety, curiosity, hope, and excitement.
 They tell me that while they've experienced individual therapy, they'd like to have the experience of learning from others and having acknowledgement in a safe, therapeutic group environment.
 I've witnessed the amazing power of groups in giving individuals opportunities to heal and change, feel more comfortable and stronger within themselves, learn more adaptive skills, find relief from old, outgrown roles and self-limiting, inacurrate beliefs.
 Groups can offer us a microcosm of our lives outside and in a more protected environment, give us opportunities to try out new behaviors.
 Although on an individual process of healing and growth, groups are a way that we can be on a journey together.
 And what a enriching journey it can be!
 (See more about my groups in the "Group Psychotherapy" section).

-Consultations With Parents of an Adult Child Involved in a High Demand Group (See my High Demand Group Section via home page)
+Consultations With Partners, Family Members, or Parents of an Adult Child Involved in a High Demand Group (See my High Demand Group Section via home page)

 For Mental Health Professionals